A family coliving village

 The Field School is a platform for its people, adding in a bit of facilitation to spark connection and keep things interesting.
 In school, children bond by learning Croatian songs and phrases together.
 Big and little kids pair up for reading time and free play.
 Every Friday ends with a short assembly, and every session ends with a big reveal of student projects.

-For adults - which emphatically includes aunts, uncles, grandparents, and friends - The Field School breaks the ice with a farm-to-table welcome dinner at the outset of each session, followed by weekly free or inexpensive get-togethers: a hike, an apertivo, a simple workshop.
-We help organize outings to local events and can troubleshoot confusing or stressful moments on the island.
+For adults - which emphatically includes aunts, uncles, grandparents, and friends - The Field School breaks the ice with a farm-to-table welcome dinner three times per year, followed by free or inexpensive get-togethers: a hike, an apertivo, a simple workshop.
+We help organize outings to local events, can troubleshoot confusing or stressful moments on the island, and host celebrations around major Croatian holidays.

 As The Field School of Hvar grows, we will have additional opportunities for parents to partner or volunteer.
 For example, we will be building a community garden - the first step towards a more permanent, regenerative campus.
-Parents are warmly invited to step into these roles and get to know Hvar better - or to pass and focus on other goals.
+Parents are warmly invited to step into these roles and get to know Hvar better.

 ATHLETICS, ARTS, & MORE

-Outdoor recreation is a major focus at The Field School of Hvar, somewhat taking the place of traditional athletics.
+Outdoor recreation is a major focus at The Field School of Hvar, taking the place of conventional school sports.
 We choose this approach because the island is so abundant in opportunities to climb, sail, paddle, and hike, and these sports naturally support our broader mission of inspiring a deep sense of love for the natural world.

 Our youngest students spend most of the day outdoors.
 Preschoolers can paddle in our mini-kayak, practice camping in tents, and embark on full-day walks.
 Children ages 7 and older spend an afternoon each week learning boating or mountaineering.
 Pre-teens and teens aim to take an entire week at the end of each session for a hike, sail, or paddle, staying in campsites.
 With a good book and nature journal in tow, students use these outdoor capstones as an important moment to consolidate learning and relationships.

-In daily learning, The Field School of Hvar incorporates quite a bit of physical movement, craft, and arts, as well as other activities that translate into traditional extracurriculars, such as service work, debate, and creative writing.
-With that said, many children will want to participate in dedicate programs for sport, arts, and other activities.
+In daily learning, The Field School of Hvar incorporates physical movement, craft, and arts, as well as other activities that translate into traditional extracurriculars, such as service work, debate, and creative writing.
+With that said, many children will want to participate in dedicated programs for sport, arts, and other activities.

 There are three main options for extracurriculars on Hvar: clubs led by parent volunteers, by faculty, or by local providers.
 To participate in local extracurriculars, such as rowing, dance, mountaineering school, judo, theater, football, and folk dancing, children may need to speak conversational Croatian.
 The Field School will provide roughly an hour of Croatian language practice per day.
 Participation in local clubs will greatly help children acquire the language.